OrgovanGeza/PET-to-Filament/README.md

 # PET to Filament
-This project is to document my journey of creating a machine that transforms PET bottles into 3D printer Filament.
+This repository is to document my journey of creating a machine that transforms PET bottles into 3D printer Filament.
 I'm combining existing projects into one, using the best ideas from all worlds:
 - Base of the whole project: [Petamentor2](https://petamentor2.com/ "Petamentor2 project's website") by [Ondřej Šraitr](https://www.facebook.com/groups/594548605536945)
 - [Bearing Cutter](https://www.youtube.com/watch?v=Mc2vt349XlI&ab_channel=MatthieuSAMSON) by [Mak3D](https://www.youtube.com/@-Mak3D)
 - [Petalot](https://github.com/function3d/petalot "Petalot project's Github page") by [Function3D](https://linktr.ee/function.3d)

+My version is a bit different from the base Petamentor2 project as I used a bearing-style cutter.
+I also added 2 cooling fans, and switches to every electrical component.

-**The extruder is built from the following parts:**
+**The pulltruder is built from the following parts:**
 - PET bottle cutter
 - PET string guider and cleaner
-- Nozzle that turns PET string into filament
+- Nozzle that turns PET strip into filament
 - Heatblock & heater to heat the nozzle
 - Thermocontoroller that controls the heater
 - Motor, and a spool that pulls the PET through the cutter & nozzle, and collects the filament on the spool
 - Motor Speed Controller
+- PET strip width controller
+- Switches for every component

 ![Parts named](/03_images/final%20state.jpg)